 Multilingual people tend to exhibit a strong sense of identity and capacity to identify with others and other cultures.
 The greater access to culture, learning material and opportunities brings a further increase in beneficial options and chances.

-If you’re bilingual, increasing your proficiency in either language furthers your already complex linguistic practises and expands your knowledge.
+If you’re bilingual, increasing your proficiency in either language furthers your already complex linguistic practices and expands your knowledge.
 But don’t let anyone put you down for calling yourself bilingual and not adhering to an impossible standard of fluency!

 Jakob is a freelance writer in Barcelona, Spain, and his favorite books have pages all empty.
 As an expert storyteller, he publishes creative fiction in English and German and helps other authors shape their manuscripts into compelling stories.
 Thanks to an expertise in a wide range of topics such as writing, literature and productivity to marketing, travel, and technology, he produces engaging content for his clients.
 Apart from the escape that books offer, Jakob enjoys traveling digital nomad style and stays active with climbing and hiking.
 Find out more about him on his website, Twitter or on Goodreads.